 Healthy detachment is essential during these times.
 Stepping away from worry and toward acceptance is one of the first steps.
 This helps us focus our energy on solutions more than on the problems at hand.
 We want to be able to work through these issues with as much grace and calmness, for our sake and the sake of our entire family.
 We want to prioritize our inner peace and that of our children.
 Meditation, prayer, writing, visualization, therapy, support from friends in recovery, and energy healing are all wonderful tools to employ.
 We want to remind ourselves that we will get through this and that our families will survive.
 We want to get to a place where we can accept the issues that have caused us so much pain so that we can embrace calmness, gain clarity, and remain firmly rooted in our recovery.

-Riverside Recovery is committed to helping you get back the life you love.
-Our treatment programs include multiple forms of therapy, family workshops and mindfulness-based relapse prevention education.
+Riverside Recovery is committed to helping you get back to the life you love.
+Our treatment programs include multiple forms of therapy, family workshops, and mindfulness-based relapse prevention education.
 Call (800) 871-5440 for more information.